 The Importance of Unimportance

-When an old employer of mine saw a draft tagline for Stereotopical – “taking life less seriously” – she called it “disrespectful, ignorant, and plain fucking stupid.”
+When I told an old employer of mine that path to lasting happiness lies in "taking life less seriously," she called me "disrespectful, ignorant, and plain fucking stupid."
 Her comment was based on a profound misunderstanding of what I meant.
 I'd like to explain the logic behind the phrase and how I think it helps untangle our street-level conceptions of self and other.
-So by extension, how an experience of life becomes more brilliant and vivid when (some) things are taken less seriously.
+So, by extension, how an experience of life becomes more brilliant and vivid when (some) things are taken less seriously.
 When one quantitatively cares less.

 Seriousness must be doled out in moderation.
 Too few fucks given, and things cease to have value, making life a dull parody of itself.
-Too many fucks given, and we become overly sensitive, making societal life a touchy and repressed mock-up of a watered down totalitarian fascism.
+Too many fucks given, and we become overly sensitive, making social life a touchy and repressed mock-fascism.

 Below is a quote from Jiddu Krishnamurti that perfectly captures what I mean when I say, “let’s take life less seriously:”